 - a.
 When a vehicular use area is located adjacent to a street right-of-way, street frontage buffers must be provided in accordance with the regulations of this subsection to physically and visually buffer the vehicular use area from the right-of-way. - b.
 Street frontage buffers are required only when the vehicular use area is located within 100 feet of the right-of-way and there are no intervening buildings between the vehicular use area and the right-of-way. - c.
-Except as expressly stated for vehicular use areas in the CBD zoning district (see 65.060-C1.e), street frontage buffers must be at least 7 feet in width and be planted with at least one shade tree per 30 linear feet of landscape.
+Except as expressly stated for vehicular use areas in the CBD zoning district (see 65.060-C1.e), street frontage buffers must be at least 7 feet in width and be planted with at least one large or medium tree per 30 linear feet of landscape.
 An S1 low-profile screen must also be provided within the street frontage buffer, in accordance Sec.
 65.070-C1. - d.
-Trees planted to satisfy the street tree planting requirements of Section 65.040 may be counted toward satisfying street frontage buffer tree planting requirements. - e.
-In the CBD zoning district, required street frontage buffers must be at least 3 feet in width and include a minimum 3-foot tall decorative metal or wrought-iron fence or brick, stone, cast stone, or stamped concrete wall. - a.f.
-Groundcover plants must be provided in all street frontage buffer areas that are not covered by fences or walls.
+Trees planted to satisfy the street tree planting requirements of Section 65.040 may be counted toward satisfying street frontage buffer tree planting requirements. - In the CBD zoning district, required street frontage buffers must be at least 3 feet in width and include a mini mum 3-foot tall decorative Figure 65-3: Vehicular Use Area Street Frontage Buffer metal or wrought-iron fence or brick, stone, cast stone, or stamped concrete wall.